This specialization is offered to qualified Counseling Psychology, School Psychology or Couples and Family Therapy graduate students.

-Students who complete the specialization acquire skills that support access to, and administration of, culturally-relevant mental health services and research in Spanish for Latinx populations.
+Students who complete the specialization acquire skills that support provision of culturally-relevant mental health services, and engaging in research with Latinx and Spanish speaking Latinx populations.

 Our Spanish Specialization is designed to enhance preexisting linguistic and multicultural competencies, and increase cultural understanding of US Spanish-speaking populations.

-Students learn to critically assess the unique social, historical, political, and cultural contexts that shape the experiences of Latinos in the United States.
+Students learn to critically assess the unique social, historical, political, and cultural contexts that shape the experiences of Latinx peoples in the United States.

-Particular attention is given to conditions of social injustice and inequity, and how these conditions influence the health and well-being of Latinx Spanish-speaking communities although these are just a few of the many goals and competencies the program aims to deliver.
+Particular attention is given to conditions of social injustice and inequity, and how these conditions influence the health and well-being of Latinx and Spanish-speaking communities, although these are just a few of the many goals and competencies the program aims to deliver.

 Spanish Language Specialization Requirements — Total Credits: 16